pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/develop-application/develop-application.md

 ### Review Health and Metrics Data

-1. In the same terminal/console, run the following commands to check health and metrics:
+1. Run the following commands to check health and metrics:

 ```bash
 <copy>